-- An Individual Healthcare Plan will be developed - An appropriate number of staff will be trained in identifying the symptoms and triggers for epilepsy, including administering medication - There will be a trained member of staff available at all times to deliver emergency medication and details will be recorded on the pupil's healthcare plan - The medical room has a bed available so that the pupil will be able to rest following a seizure if needed in a safe supervised place - The school will offer support with a mentoring or buddying system to help broaden an understanding of the condition - The school will enable students to take a full part in all outings and activities - The school will liaise fully with parents and health professionals - Some pupils with epilepsy are prescribed rectal diazepam or buccal midazolam; this will be administered by staff who are specifically trained to undertake this task and have agreed to this responsibility - The administration of medication will be recorded in the bound book - Two adults will be present for the administration of rectal diazepam, at least one being of the same gender as the child; the dignity of the pupil will be protected as far as possible, even in an emergency - If appropriate, a record will be kept of the pupil's seizures so that any changes to seizure patterns can be identified and shared with the pupil's parents and healthcare team
+- An Individual Healthcare Plan will be developed. - A appropriate number of staff will be trained in identifying the symptoms and triggers for epilepsy, including administering medication. - There will be a trained member of staff available at all times to deliver emergency medication.
+Details will be recorded on the pupil's Healthcare Plan. - The medical room with a bed is available so that if needed the pupil will be able to rest following a seizure, in a safe supervised place. - The school will offer support with a mentoring or buddying system to help broaden an understanding of the condition. - The school will enable students to take a full part in all outings and activities. - The school will liaise fully with parents and health professionals. - Some pupils with epilepsy are prescribed rectal diazepam or buccal midazolam.
+This will be administered by staff who are specifically trained to undertake this task and have agreed to this responsibility. - The administration of medication will be recorded on Template H or I as appropriate. - Two adults will be present for the administration of rectal diazepam, at least one being of the same gender as the child.
+The dignity of the pupil will be protected as far as possible, even in an emergency. - If appropriate, a record will be kept of the pupil's seizures, using Template N, so that any changes to seizure patterns can be identified and so that this information can be shared with the pupil's parents and healthcare team.

-11.4 Diabetes
+12.4 Diabetes

-- An Individual Healthcare Plan will be developed - Pupils diagnosed with Type 1 diabetes and have been prescribed insulin will be supported by staff who have specifically agreed to this responsibility and have received training and support from the Diabetic Nurses Team - Pupils carry out blood tests and administer doses in the Medical Room - Pupils will not be prevented from eating drinking or taking toilet breaks whenever they need to in order to manage their medical condition effectively - If a pupil has a hypo, they will not be left alone; a fast acting sugar, such as glucose tablets, a glucose rich gel, or a sugary drink will be given immediately - Once the pupil has recovered, slower acting starchy food, such as a sandwich or two biscuits and a glass of milk, will be given - Blood tests and insulin doses will be recorded in a notebook provided by the parent OR sheets provided by the Diabetic Clinic
+- An Individual Healthcare Plan will be developed. - Pupils diagnosed with Type 1 diabetes and have been prescribed insulin will be supported by staff who have specifically agreed to this responsibility and have received training and support from the Diabetic Nurses Team. - Pupils carry out blood tests and administer doses in the Medical Room. - Pupils will not be prevented from eating drinking or taking toilet breaks whenever they need to in order to manage their medical condition effectively. - If a pupil has a hypo, they will not be left alone; a fast acting sugar, such as glucose tablets, a glucose rich gel, or a sugary drink will be given immediately. - Blood tests and insulin doses will be recorded in a notebook provided by the parent OR sheets provided by the Diabetic Clinic.

-12 LIABILITY AND INDEMNITY
+13 LIABILITY AND INDEMNITY